 “It’s always frustrated me that such a small minority of people who participate decide on the composition of our City Commission,” Eger said.

 Critics of the proposal have said an August/November election cycle would lead to decreased attention for city races, forced to compete with national and state elections.
 They have also expressed concern about forcing candidates to campaign the summer, when it’s hot outside and fewer part-time residents are in town.

 Eger said Decide the Date wants to at least give voters an opportunity to decide whether they should elect city commissioners in the spring or the fall.
-He said previous petition efforts that would have moved election day were also tied to bigger changes in the structure of city government, such as the creation of an elected mayor position.
+He said previous referendum efforts that would have moved election day were also tied to bigger changes in the structure of city government.

 “If people don’t want to move it and a majority of the people who participate don’t want to move it, then the majority has spoken,” Eger said.
 “But we’ve never addressed this issue.
 We’ve always confused it with others.”